publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch13/schII/ptF/m__us_usc_t19_s2578.md

     (b) __Notification__

-        Not later than June 1 of each year, the agency designated under subsection (a) of this section with respect to each international standard-setting organization shall publish notice in the Federal Register of the information specified in subsection (c) of this section with respect to that organization.
+        Not later than June 1 of each year, the agency designated under subsection (a) with respect to each international standard-setting organization shall publish notice in the Federal Register of the information specified in subsection (c) with respect to that organization.
 The notice shall cover the period ending on June 1 of the year in which the notice is published, and beginning on the date of the preceding notice under this subsection, except that the first such notice shall cover the 1-year period ending on the date of the notice.

     (c) __Required information__

-    The information to be provided in the notice under subsection (b) of this section is—
+    The information to be provided in the notice under subsection (b) is—

         (1) the sanitary or phytosanitary standards under consideration or planned for consideration by that organization;